 How is flumazenil given?

-Flumazenil is injected into a vein through an IV.
+Flumazenil is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when flumazenil is injected.